Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Introduction

 Optimization under uncertainty arises in numerous applications, including supply chain management, energy markets, and financial planning, and remains an important research area in the optimization community~\citep{birge2011introduction,shapiro2021lectures,conejo2010decision,snyder2006facility,snyder2019fundamentals}.
 In these problems, decisions are made under uncertainty about future outcomes, with the objective of minimizing total cost.
 A wide variety of data-driven methods have been developed to address such problems, including sample average approximation~\citep{shapiro2003monte,shapiro2005complexity,kleywegt2002sample}, stochastic approximation algorithms~\citep{robbins1951stochastic,nemirovski2009robust}, robust optimization techniques~\citep{bertsimas2018robust,ben2009robust,bertsimas2018data}, and distributionally robust optimization formulations~\citep{delage2010distributionally,calafiore2006distributionally}.
 These approaches differ in how they model and mitigate uncertainty: some aim to minimize expected costs (e.g., sample average or stochastic approximation methods), while others focus on guarding against worst-case outcomes (as in robust optimization) or balance the two by minimizing worst-case expected cost under a range of plausible distributions (as in distributionally robust optimization).

 In many real-world settings, however, the decision-maker also observes auxiliary data—known as covariates, context, or side information—prior to making a decision.
-For example, in transportation, real-time weather and traffic conditions can help reduce uncertainty in travel times; in retail, promotions and seasonal signals can inform demand; and in healthcare, patient's comorbidities and clinical histories provide valuable information about health outcomes.
+For example, in transportation, real-time weather and traffic conditions can help reduce uncertainty in travel times; in retail, promotions and seasonal signals can inform demand; and in healthcare, patients' comorbidities and clinical histories provide valuable information about health outcomes.
 When such covariates are available, they can help infer relevant characteristics of the underlying uncertainty, narrowing the set of plausible scenarios and enabling more informed decisions.
 This observation has led to the development of contextual stochastic optimization~\citep{Sadana2025survey}, where the goal is to learn a policy that maps covariates to decisions.

 A diverse set of methodologies has emerged for solving contextual stochastic optimization problems.
 One approach is to fit a parametric decision rule—such as a linear function~\citep{ban2019big,BertsimasKallus2020}, kernel-based model~\citep{bazier2020generalization,ban2019big,bertsimas2022data,notz2022prescriptive,bertsimas2023multistage}, or neural network~\citep{oroojlooyjadid2020applying,huber2019data,zhang2017assessing}—by minimizing empirical cost (potentially regularized) over historical data.
 These methods are computationally efficient at deployment since no optimization is needed once the policy is trained.
-However, their performance is often sensitive to the choice of function class and may suffer if the true policy is poorly approximated within the chosen function space.
+However, their performance is often sensitive to the choice of function class and may suffer if the true policy is poorly approximated within the chosen function space. { Importantly, these approaches are not suitable for constrained CSO problems, where feasibility constraints—potentially even integrality constraints—must be satisfied for every decision.}